tadmccorkle/tadmccorkle.github.io/posts/cyclic-redundancy-check.md

 # What is a CRC?

-A CRC is a fixed length code frequently used for [error detection](https://en.wikipedia.org/wiki/Error_detection_and_correction) when transmitting binary data.
-It's even used in the [Ethernet standard](https://en.wikipedia.org/wiki/IEEE_802.3).
+A CRC is a fixed length code frequently used (e.g., in the [Ethernet standard](https://en.wikipedia.org/wiki/IEEE_802.3)) for [error detection](https://en.wikipedia.org/wiki/Error_detection_and_correction) when transmitting binary data.
 Their name pretty accurately describes them:

 - Cyclic - the value is obtained by cycling through the data in a message
 - Redundancy - the value is added to the message being sent without any additional information
 - Check - the value is used to verify its associated data

-Like the [parity bit](https://en.wikipedia.org/wiki/Parity_bit) and simple [checksums](https://en.wikipedia.org/wiki/Checksum), CRCs have the benefit of being [simple and easy to implement with hardware](https://www.youtube.com/watch?v=sNkERQlK8j8), but they offer much more error-detection capability.
+Like the [parity bit](https://en.wikipedia.org/wiki/Parity_bit) and simple [checksums](https://en.wikipedia.org/wiki/Checksum), CRCs have the benefit of being [easy to implement with hardware](https://www.youtube.com/watch?v=sNkERQlK8j8), but they offer much more error-detection capability.
 CRCs, depending on certain known parameters, guarantee specific [Hamming distance](https://en.wikipedia.org/wiki/Hamming_distance) properties.
 They're also very good for detecting [burst errors](https://en.wikipedia.org/wiki/Burst_error), which are common with data transmission systems.
 The two most important values associated with a CRC are the data being sent and a value referred to as the CRC's generator polynomial, both of which are binary numbers.
 "Polynomial" is used because CRC algorithms essentially just calculate the remainder of polynomial division.

 # The math behind a CRC

-A CRC value can be obtained by dividing useful binary data (what we want to transmit) by a fixed binary value.
+A CRC value can be obtained by dividing useful binary data &mdash; what we want to transmit &mdash; by a fixed binary value.
 The remainder of the division is the CRC.
 This is an oversimplification of what really occurs though.
 Calculating the remainder of the division of two numbers is an expensive operation, particularly when working with minimal hardware systems.
 To be both fast and usable in simple systems (that is, to rely on simple, logical operations like bit shifting and exclusive or), CRCs cleverly take advantage of two mathematical properties:

 - the Galois field, or finite field, GF(2)
 - polynomial division